ptesser/angular-2/travel-dashboard/README.md

 # Travel Dashboard
 This repository is use to manage code of Travel Dashboard.
 A personal webapp to insert all information about my travels.

+## Use Case

+- User can create a travel;
+- User can associate an accomodation to the travel;
+- User can associate the expenses of the travel;
+- Admin can create locations, countries

 ## Technology